UK Dependant Visa Consultant in India (Mumbai | Delhi | Bengaluru)

 If a dependent does not qualify for ILR at the same time as the main applicant, they must extend their dependent visa until they complete their own qualifying period for settlement.

-Dependent Children and ILR
+Dependant Children and ILR

 • One Parent with ILR: If only one parent has ILR and the other remains on a visa, the child typically must wait until both parents are settled before applying for ILR.
 However, if the parent with ILR has sole parental responsibility, the child may be eligible to apply.

-• Dependent children who turn 18 while on a visa must continue to meet dependency requirements.
+• Dependant children who turn 18 while on a visa must continue to meet dependency requirements.
 They should apply for ILR when they become eligible, ensuring they do not lead an independent life, such as moving out, getting married, or having children.

 When the Main Applicant Becomes a British Citizen